 Cutworms, Armyworms, Whistling Moths, Underwings

-Here our species webpages are listed in 16 of the subfamilies of NOCTUIDAE :-
+Here our species webpages are listed in the subfamilies of NOCTUIDAE :-

 The Caterpillars of NOCTUIDAE are usually smooth, lacking obvious hairs.
 Their bodies are often green, brown or yellow, and striped longitudinally.